Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         b.
 The new HTTP POST URL MUST be the same as the initial POST URL for the fragment to be ingested.
         c.
-The new HTTP POST MUST include stream headers ([=ftyp=], and [=moov=] boxes)
+The new HTTP POST MUST include CMAF headers ([=ftyp=], and [=moov=] boxes)
-          identical to the stream headers.
+          identical to the original CMAF headers.
      5. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems then it SHALL return a permission denied HTTP 403